votingworks/vxsuite/libs/grout/README.md

 A library to create type-safe RPC glue code.

 Grout lets you define a server API as a plain TS object with async methods.
-Based on this API definition, Grout will create Express route handlers on the server side and a type-safe client on the client side, abstracting away the details of the underlying HTTP requests.
+Based on this API definition, Grout will create a request handler on the server side and a type-safe client on the client side, abstracting away the details of the underlying HTTP requests.

 ## Installation